 Howard Taylor is a Wellington based writer, director and producer.
-After training as a film editor with the NZBC in the early 70s, he produced Country Calendar and was a field director on the arts series Kaleidoscope, 10AM and Sunday.
-He went freelance in 1995 working as a director and documentary maker for production houses including Ninox Films, Greenstone Pictures and his own company Howard Taylor Productions.
+After training as a film editor with the NZ Broadcasting Corporation in the early 1970s, he produced Country Calendar, and was a field director on arts and magazine series Kaleidoscope, 10AM and Sunday.
+He went freelance in 1995, working as a director and documentary maker for production houses including Ninox Films, Greenstone Pictures, and his own company Howard Taylor Productions.

 I usually run a mile from docos containing too many historical "dramatisations" ...
 But writer/director Howard Taylor's investigation of the mythical, historical, ecological and spiritual aspects of the Whanganui River is deeply moving ...
 You're left entertained, enlightened and politicised.
 Critic Grant Smithies reviewing Te Whiringa Taura o Whanganui

 Edgar Allen Poe's tales of murder, burial, and ominous ravens have inspired movies, nightmares ... and an eclectic musical suite by saxophonist Lucien Johnson, which he first performed live with Wellington’s Village of the Idiots.
 With the aid of some home-cooked CGI, director Geoff Murphy mixes concert footage, fantastical imagery, interviews and spoken word to put it on screen.
 Family and friends help round out the crew.
 The results echo Murphy's early, genre-stretching days with ensemble Blerta, this time with themes of mortality mixing in with the horns.